Abbreviated Playing Rules

 - After six touches with no score, possession changes.
 The attacking team begins play with a rollball

-- During a rollball, all defending players must retire to the onside line set by the referee (at least 5m).
-The defending team cannot move forward until play restarts, nor interfere with play whilst retreating.
+- During a roll ball, all defending players must retire to the onside line set by the referee, 7m back from the roll ball.
+The defending team cannot move forward until play restarts, nor interfere with play while retreating.
 A restart occurs the moment the ball is tapped (for a tap) or the half touches the ball (for a roll ball).
 Players may not delay the game by deliberately delaying a roll ball

-- If the attacking player, when making a quick start, is touched by an offside defender, the referee may call for play to continue or give a penalty tap
+- If the attacking player, when making a quick start, is touched by an offside defender, the referee may call for play to continue to see if an advantage can be gained or give a penalty tap

-- When a rollball is taken within 5 metres of the scoreline the defending players must retreat with both feet to behind their scoreline before they can make the touch.
-If a player is touched in the touchdown zone before grounding the ball the touch counts and play is restarted on the 5-metre line
+- When a roll ball is taken within 7 metres of the try line the defending players must retreat with both feet to behind their scoreline before they can make the touch.
+If a player is touched in the in-goal area before grounding the ball the touch counts and play is restarted on the 7-metre line

 - If the ball is dropped or if a player crosses the sideline before being touched, a change of possession will occur

 - A penalty is awarded for infringements including: forward pass, offside play, performing a roll ball over the mark, claiming a touch when none was made, using more than minimum force to make a touch, interfering with the roll ball and passing the ball once touched.
-When a penalty is awarded, the referee will give the mark where the Tap Ball must be taken and set the onside line for the defence (at least 10m)
+When a penalty is awarded, the referee will give the mark where the tap must be taken and set the onside line for the defence (at least 10m).
+Play cannot re-start until the referee is ready

-- If the defending team unsuccessfully intercepts the ball or it is intentionally knocked down, the attacking team restarts their posession (‘six again’)
+- If the defending team unsuccessfully intercepts the ball or it is intentionally knocked down, the attacking team restarts their possession (‘six again’) with a zero touch.
+If the interception is successful then the next touch of the ball carrier will be 'zero touch'

 - No obstruction, excessive contact, verbal abuse or foul play will be tolerated – the referee is sole judge.
 A penalty will be awarded in such cases and players can be removed from the field.
 Serious or continual foul play of any nature will result in the player being sent off without a replacement